Skip to content

 The ledger is single-writer (guarded by a file lock).
 Run each instance with its own RUNEWARD_STATE_DIR; two processes sharing one ledger will break the hash chain and verification will report tampering.

-A fleet is N sandboxes coordinated by an atomic task board.
+A fleet is N sandboxes coordinated by an atomic Command Board.
 Workers claim tasks with a lease (so a dead worker's task is reclaimed), do the work in their own isolated workspace, and mark completion.
 See Fleets.

-Hard limits per sandbox: wall-clock time, exec count, egress request count, and token/spend budgets (limits.max_tokens, limits.max_cost_usd, fed by the usage API), plus retry-loop detection.
+Hard limits per sandbox: wall-clock time, exec count, egress request count, and token/spend budgets (rationing.max_tokens, rationing.max_cost_usd, fed by the usage API), plus retry-loop detection.
 When a cap is hit, further actions are denied and logged.

 Surfaces